GSA/automate.fedramp.gov/content/documentation/sar/4-sar-template-to-oscal-mapping.md

 #### Test Case Workbook: Recommendation for Mitigation

-For the risk assembly, there must be a response assembly containing the assessors recommended mitigation.
+For the risk assembly, there must be a response assembly containing the assessor's recommended mitigation.
 The lifecycle flag must be set to \"recommendation\".

 There may be more than one response assembly.
 For example, a tool may provide a recommended remediation, and the assessor may want to add their own recommendation.
 This would result in two response assemblies.